At Modi’s behest Khalistan movement Referendum 2020 banned in Pakistan claims SJF

 New Delhi, Apr 16: Pakistan has banned the Referendum 2020 team run by the Sikhs for Justice, the group has claimed.
 The group said that its team was banned in Pakistan at the behest of Indian Prime Minister, Narendra Modi.

-Legal adviser of SJF, Gurpatwant Singh Pannun claimed that the authorities in Pakistan had stopped the groups activists from putting up posters and banners of the Khalistan referendum camapain at the Gurudwara Panja Sahib in Hassan Adbal.
+Legal adviser of SJF, Gurpatwant Singh Pannun claimed that the authorities in Pakistan had stopped the groups activists from putting up posters and banners of the Khalistan referendum campaign at the Gurudwara Panja Sahib in Hassan Adbal.

 It may be recalled that the SJF which is at the centre of the separatist movement had put up similar posters last year.
 The same was objected to by the Indian government.